Little Island Road

 Simple Outdoors

-The railing design is derived from Beacon Hill Juliet balconies, the kitchen gives just the basics outside a fully equipped home kitchen, and the steps down to the pool accentuate the different functions of the two spaces.
+The railing design is derived from Beacon Hill’s famous Juliet balconies, the kitchen gives all that a good cook would need outside a fully equipped home kitchen, and the steps down to the pool accentuate the different functions of the two spaces.

 Project Lead